 So...
 How Safe Is Guangzhou Really?

-Taking into account that Guangzhou is the third largest city in China and the busiest trade center with thousands of visitors from all over the world, it is hard to be completely sure that it is definitely safe to travel here.
+Taking into account that Guangzhou is the third-largest city in China and the busiest trade center with thousands of visitors from all over the world, it is hard to be completely sure that it is safe to travel here.

-In comparison to the most cities of the similar size, Guangzhou is definitely a heaven for tourists in terms of general safety conditions.
+In comparison to most cities of a similar size, Guangzhou is a heaven for tourists in terms of general safety conditions.